nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 Unlike analytical error models based on error bounds, ``ns3::TableBasedErrorRateModel`` contains end-to-end link simulation tables (PER vs SNR) for AWGN channels.
-Since it is infeasible to generate such look-up tables for all desired packet sizes and input SNRs, we adopt the recommendation of IEEE P802.11 TGax [porat2016]_ that proposed estimating PER for any desired packet length by extrapolating the results from two reference lengths:
+Since it is infeasible to generate such look-up tables for all desired packet sizes and input SNRs, we adopt the recommendation of IEEE P802.11 TGax [porat2016]_ that proposed estimating PER for any desired packet length using BCC FEC encoding by extrapolating the results from two reference lengths:
 32 (all lengths less than 400) bytes and 1458 (all lengths greater or equal to 400) bytes respectively.
+In case of LDPC FEC encoding, IEEE P802.11 TGax recommends the use of a single reference length.
-Hence, we provide 2 tables that are generated using a reliable and publicly available commercial link simulator (MATLAB WLAN Toolbox) for each modulation and coding scheme.
-Note that tables are limited to MCS 9.
+Hence, we provide two tables for BCC and one table for LDPC that are generated using a reliable and publicly available commercial link simulator (MATLAB WLAN Toolbox) for each modulation and coding scheme.
+Note that BCC tables are limited to MCS 9.
 For higher MCSs, the models fall back to the use of the YANS analytical model.

 The validation scenario is set as follows: